nodejs/undici/README.md

   is not closed or destroyed.

 * `'connect'`, emitted when a socket has been created and connected.
-This will only happen if `client.size > 0`.
+The client will connect once `client.size > 0`.

 * `'reconnect'`, emitted when socket has disconnected.
 The client will reconnect if or once `client.size > 0`.